dragonflydb/documentation/docs/command-reference/sorted-sets/zrank.md

 ### Can I use `ZRANK` with descending order?

 No, `ZRANK` only returns the rank in ascending order of scores.
-To get the rank in descending order, use the related `ZREVRANK` command.
+To get the rank in descending order, use the related [`ZREVRANK`](zrevrank.md) command.

 ### What type is returned if the key does not represent a sorted set?

-If the key exists but it does not hold a sorted set, `ZRANK` will return an error.
+If the key exists, but it does not hold a sorted set, `ZRANK` will return an error.

 ### What happens if the key does not exist?